Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Gravitational Waves and Primordial Structures from Axion-like particle physics

+Here, we define $\delta\theta_{\pi}=|\pi-\theta_0|$ as the initial separation, $\theta_0$ denotes the misalignment angle that field $a$ begins with.
+This scenario notably differs from other axion models as the formation of domain walls occurs within the inflation period. {Furthermore, such structures appear in the case of the potential $\delta V=\Lambda^4(1+\cos{N\theta})$ with $N=1$, while traditionally axion domain walls are considered in axion cosmology for the case $N>1$~\cite{LAZARIDES198221,Dine:2023qsq}.} The crossings, which can cluster and expand during subsequent stages of inflation, trace the contours where domain walls form at a later time.
+The formation of the ALP closed domain wall network originating from the inflationary period plays a pivotal role in shaping the primordial structure of the universe.
+Specifically, it leads to the generation of gravitational waves and the emergence of enhanced ALP energy density regions surrounding contours of closed walls.

-During inflation, domain walls evolve in a size-dependent manner, leading to either their collapse and the formation of primordial black holes (PBHs), or their escape into baby universes, leaving behind wormholes in our Universe.
-Both of these cosmic processes emit energy in the form of GWs, which contribute to the stochastic background of GWs.
-The closed wall, which dominates the mass over the energy of the interior fluid at the Hubble radius, has a repulsive nature, pushing away radiation bulk fluid from its interior surface, inflating to form a wormhole \cite{Garriga:2015fdk,Deng:2016vzb}.
-The radiation fluid responds to this repulsion by producing sound waves of characteristic wavelength $\simeq H^{-1}$, setting in motion a fraction of the mass contained inside the Hubble radius, generating stochastic GWs of frequency $f\simeq H$.
-For small walls, the stretching of folded segments on domain walls, comparable in scale to the Hubble horizon, leads to oscillations on a scale comparable to the entire closed wall.
-Consequently, these oscillations can be damped, releasing their energy in the form of GWs.
+After the inflationary period, during the Friedmann-Robertson-Walker (FRW) expansion, the evolution of closed domain walls is size-dependent and can result in their collapse, leading to the formation of primordial black holes (PBHs), or their escape into baby universes, leaving behind wormholes in our universe.
+Both of these cosmic processes emit GWs, contributing to the stochastic background of GWs.
+The closed walls, which dominate the mass over the energy of the interior fluid at the Hubble radius, possess a repulsive nature that pushes away the radiation bulk fluid from their interior surface, causing super-luminary expansion and the formation of wormholes to baby universes.
+In response to this repulsion, the radiation fluid produces sound waves with a characteristic wavelength of approximately $H^{-1}$, setting in motion a fraction of the mass contained inside the Hubble radius and generating stochastic GWs with a frequency of approximately $f\simeq H$.
+For small walls, the stretching of folded segments on the domain walls, comparable in scale to the Hubble horizon, results in oscillations on a scale similar to the entire closed domain wall, which can be damped, releasing their energy in the form of GWs.

-The abundance of the stochastic GW background generated by the closed domain walls can be expressed as \cite{Sakharov:2021dim},
+The abundance of the stochastic GW background generated by the closed domain walls can be expressed as~\cite{Sakharov:2021dim}